TheIronMarx/honeybabel/honeybabel_alg.md

 As a rough example of applying characteristics to a password, the password *dingdongdaddy* has a category of zero-A-delta-red.
 The password *123fastchthn!!* has a category of three-C-beta-indigo.

+Characteristics need to be named in a manner that makes seeing which category a string is easy.
+Essentially, a string's determined category and chaffing strategy need to be human-readable for testing and verification purposes.

 There will probably need to be more characteristics or hierarchical expansion of these characteristics.

 ---

 An order to the characteristic tests may also matter due to a number possibly representing a letter or word in a password.
-If a user's password is *2cool4school935*, and God help you if it is, it would be more beneficial to test for identifiable words in the password first (assuming, of course, we can detect 2 as to or too and 4 as for) and then stray numbers at the end in a latter test.
+If a user's password is *2cool4school935*, it would be more beneficial to test for identifiable words in the password first (assuming, of course, we can detect 2 as to or too and 4 as for) and then stray numbers at the end in a latter test.

 After a password's respective category (collection of characteristics) is calculated, we should be able to choose one of several applicable chaffing strategies and fill a bucket with chaff.

 # The Algorithm

 1. Input: A password and number of honeywords desired.
+	* Number of honeywords should be factor of five for simplicity's sake.
+At least until somebody can prove to me that static buckets isn't a good idea.
-* Generate
+* Generate buckets such that each bucket has five possible honeywords
+* Place password in a bucket
+* Fill bucket with chaff from appropriate strategy
+* Fill other buckets with respective chaffing strategies
+* Shuffle final set of honeywords in from all buckets.
+* Search for sugarword in set and record index
 * Output: A set of honeywords and index of sugarword in the set.